harethpy/EFI-DELL-Vostro-5468-Hackintosh/README.md

 You will need to spoof the Intel HD 620 device-id
 ![Screenshot 2024-12-02 at 8 26 23 PM](https://github.com/user-attachments/assets/17873ed0-5e1a-47f9-b1b9-7dc501bd9e2c)

+Fixed bluetooth by Enabling HashServices in config.plist and ensure Airportltwm is latest version.
 Audio Layout is 15, ALC256
 SMBios is MacBookPro14,1